gchq/Palisade-services/README.md

 [Data Service](data-service/README.md) retrieves resources from the relevant backing stores.

 [Audit Service](audit-service/README.md) operates in the background providing an audit log for each request.

+For an overview of all Palisade components, see the root [Palisade README](https://github.com/gchq/Palisade#readme).

 ## Project Build